A second Donald Trump presidency comes with uncertainty for the millions of dreamers in the United States.

 Because of his status, Sanchez has been fully plugged into the university's 'DREAMers Resource Office.'

-Viridiana Diaz, Vice President of Student Affairs, said, "It's really providing a safe environment for our students"
+Viridiana Diaz, Vice President of Student Affairs, said, "It's really providing a safe environment for our students, because they do have unique circumstances.
+We help them pursue their goals, academic goals, or professional goals in a way that works with their status."

-Diaz said the campus has undocumented students enrolled from around the world, and that is why the university created the 'DREAMers Resource Office.'
-Ithelps students with free legal advice, assistance with applying for private scholarships, counseling, and more.
+Diaz said the campus has undocumented students enrolled from around the world, and that is why the university created back in 2017 the 'DREAMers Resource Office.'
+It helps undocumented students, mixed-status students, and others with free legal advice, assistance with applying for private scholarships, counseling, and more.

 "I would say fear is part of their everyday reality," Diaz said.
 "They're not really able to plan the way that most 18 to 25-year-olds are planning the future in terms of what they want to do three years from now, five years from now because they don't really know what the future holds for them."